dairedo7/filmoteka/README.md

 - working with data stored in the local Storage;
 - manipulating with pagination by implementing it with both "tui-pagination" library as well as with Intersection Observer API to provide the page with infinite scroll;
 - working with "dark-theme" using both css and media queries;
-- live-search through the movie-titles collection, which refreshs the page every time you input the new letter inside the input field;
+- live-search through the movie-titles collection, which refreshes the page every time you input the new letter inside the input field;
 - modal windows and appropriate eventListener's (both their addition and removal as per best practices);
 - npm parcel bundler to increase the performance of the project by reducing files volume as well as using the utilizing multicore processing.
 - axios library to get even more convenient interface to handle HTTP requests.